 Mentorship Chair, 2020

-Hobbies include (but are not limited to) skiing, walking around cities, running in the woods, sitting in public libraries, live music, reading fiction, not-too-hot yoga, data visualization (maps!), going to the movies alone, playing viola, listening to podcasts, backpacking, and making custom playlists for friends 🙃.
+Hobbies include (but are not limited to) skiing, walking around cities, running in the woods, sitting in public libraries, live music, not-too-hot yoga, data visualization (maps!), listening to podcasts, backpacking, reading fiction, sharing movies, playing viola, & making playlists with friends 🙃.